ZhangWei-UUU/docweb-hugo/content/iOS/Themes.md

 Three primary themes differentiate iOS from other platforms:

-Clarity.
-Throughout the system, text is legible at every size, icons are precise and lucid, adornments are subtle and appropriate, and a sharpened focus on functionality motivates the design.
-Negative space, color, fonts, graphics, and interface elements subtly highlight important content and convey interactivity.
+**Clarity`[清晰]`.** Throughout the system, text is legible`[清晰的]` at every size, icons are precise and lucid, adornments`[装点]` are subtle`[巧妙]` and appropriate, and a sharpened focus`[锋利聚焦]` on functionality motivates the design.
+Negative space, color, fonts, graphics, and interface elements subtly highlight important content and convey interactivity`[传达互动]`.

-Deference.
-Fluid motion and a crisp, beautiful interface help people understand and interact with content while never competing with it.
+**Deference`[尊重]`.** Fluid motion and a crisp, beautiful interface help people understand and interact with content while never competing with it.
 Content typically fills the entire screen, while translucency and blurring often hint at more.
-Minimal use of bezels, gradients, and drop shadows keep the interface light and airy, while ensuring that content is paramount.
+Minimal use of bezels`[边框]`, gradients, and drop shadows keep the interface light and airy, while ensuring that content is paramount.

-Depth.
-Distinct visual layers and realistic motion convey hierarchy, impart vitality, and facilitate understanding.
+**Depth`[深度]`.** Distinct visual layers and realistic motion convey hierarchy, impart vitality, and facilitate understanding.
 Touch and discoverability heighten delight and enable access to functionality and additional content without losing context.
 Transitions provide a sense of depth as you navigate through content.

 ### Design Principles
 To maximize impact and reach, keep the following principles in mind as you imagine your app’s identity.

 ### Aesthetic Integrity
-Aesthetic integrity represents how well an app’s appearance and behavior integrate with its function.
+Aesthetic`[审美的]` integrity represents how well an app’s appearance and behavior integrate with its function.
 For example, an app that helps people perform a serious task can keep them focused by using subtle, unobtrusive graphics, standard controls, and predictable behaviors.
 On the other hand, an immersive app, such as a game, can deliver a captivating appearance that promises fun and excitement, while encouraging discovery.

 ### Consistency
 A consistent app implements familiar standards and paradigms by using system-provided interface elements, well-known icons, standard text styles, and uniform terminology.
 The app incorporates features and behaviors in ways people expect.